vivrichards600/vivrichards600.github.io/_posts/2019-03-30-removing-required-field-validation.md

 Often when attempting to submit a form, if you choose to do so without inputting anything, you may find you are prompted to input a field value even before the form has been submitted.

-These inputs are taking advantage of the *required* field attribute in an attempt to get users to input a value before they can submit the form.
+These inputs could be taking advantage of the *required* field attribute in an attempt to get users to input a value before they can submit the form.

 ![_config.yml]({{ site.baseurl }}/images/Chrome DevTools Required field validation.gif)